An opportunity for those with an interest in group analysis to develop their thinking alongside others in a creative group environment

 Venue Location

-All seminars are online – the GAN administrator can provide the zoom links
+All seminars are online and run from 1.30 p.m. – 4.30 p.m. – the GAN administrator will provide the zoom links.

 Booking